morganmuell/brownlab-workflow-mcmctree/README.md

 ```
 mcmctree run1.ctl
 ```
-This will also take a few days for a larger dataset.
+This run should take 10-15 minutes for this dataset, but like previous steps will also take a few days for a larger dataset.

 Once the analysis is complete, you should have a number of files, most notably of which are your outfile (whatever you named it), `mcmc.txt`, and a file called `Figtree.tre`.
 Your file `mcmc.txt` shows you the numerical values the MCMC chain sampled, and you will use data stored in this file to assess convergence.
 You do not need to wait to do run #2 to assess ESS values for convergence, in fact, you should check ESS values before potentially wasting time on run #2 to see if your run was long enough for run #1.
 See below.
 As for your `Figtree.tre` file, as suggested by the name, if inputted into Figtree you will see mean divergence time values at each node and 95% confidence interval error bars on each node.
 Raw values for mean node values and values for confidence intervals will also be at the bottom of the outfile.
 Your tree will look something like this.